beingEniola/AdventureWorks-Analytics-Hackhaton-2025/README.md

 <img width="479" height="80" alt="image" src="https://github.com/user-attachments/assets/4fc130ba-02c3-4f5d-8ad0-8a23ce3291fc" />

-Resellers generates nearly three times more revenue than online customers even though online shoppers place more orders.
-This is because reseller orders are much larger in value, they have an average order value of $23,850.
+Resellers generate nearly three times more revenue than online customers, even though online shoppers place more orders.
+This is because reseller orders have a significantly higher average order value of $23,850.

-### .
-What are our top-selling products?
+### 4. What are our top-selling products?

 ```sql
 SELECT  Products, Category, SUM(LineTotal) as Revenue